tessapower/hydraulic-erosion/README.md

 - [ ] Export/import heightmap functionality
 - [ ] Multithreaded simulation using Web Workers
 - [ ] Water flow visualization
-- [ ] Comparison view (before/after or side-by-side algorithms)
+- [x] Comparison view (before/after or side-by-side algorithms)

 ## Contributing

 Contributions are welcome!
-If you'd like to add a new erosion algorithm or improve existing features:
+Whether you want to add new erosion algorithms or improve existing features:

 1. Fork the repository